Landlord Information for Rent Stabilized and Rent Controlled Apartments

 - Unauthorized Alteration

-Rent Stabilized and Rent Controlled Apartments can be deregulated by an owner when they meet the criteria for leaving regulation.
-When a NYC apartment is deregulated, the rent may be set at ‘market rate.’
-One example is a rent stabilized apartment which becomes vacant and could be offered at a legal regulated rent of twenty-seven hundred dollars ($2,700) or more.
+Rent Stabilized vs Rent Controlled Apartments can be deregulated by an owner when they meet the criteria for leaving regulation.
+When an NYC apartment is deregulated, the rent may be set at ‘market rate.’
+One example is a rent-stabilized apartment which becomes vacant and could be offered at a legal regulated rent of twenty-seven hundred dollars ($2,700) or more.
 This is a complicated process and The Law Offices of Justin C. Brasch are experienced in evaluating and handling matters concerning the deregulation of NYC apartments.

 Sublet, Assignment, Occupancy and Nonprimary Residence

-Assignment: An assignment is the transfer of a tenant’s interest (the lease) in a NYC property to another person.
+Assignment: An assignment is the transfer of a tenant’s interest (the lease) in an NYC property to another person.
 A lease assignment gives another person all of the tenant’s rights.
-Tenants that illegally assign their rent regulated apartments can be evicted.
+Tenants that illegally assign their rent-regulated apartments can be evicted.

 Nonprimary Residence: A Rent Controlled or Rent Stabilized Tenant must use the apartment as their primary residence.
 If it is not their primary residence, the apartment can be deregulated.